subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 Figure 2 shows a block diagram of how a Neural Network is trained to generate Latent Vectors.
 Part (a) of the figure shows the training process.
 In general there are two Neural Networks involved, the Encoder network takes an image and converts in into a vector, while the Decoder network does the reverse operation in a such a way such that the original image is recovered.
 Once the Encoder and Decoder have been fully trained (using a training dataset with millions of images), the Decoder by itself can be used to generate new images, as shown in Part (b) of the diagram.
 From this description it is clear fundamental to the operation of this system is the idea of compression, since the Encoder is taking an image consisting of hundreds of thousands of pixels and converting it into a vector with a few hundred dimensions.
 In order to do so the Encoder has to capture the essence of the image, both the semantics (the various shapes of the objects in the image) and the texture (colors etc), and do it in such a way that all extranuous information is filtered out.

 Over the course of the last decade, the Encoder and Decoder networks have become more sophisticated resulting in better images.
 Initially they were just Dense Feed Forward Networks, the use of Convolutional Networks (CNNS) led to big jump in performance.
 The latest systems employ a technique called Diffusion Models for the Decoder which has led to the creation of State of the Art systems like DALLE 2.

+What is the theoretical basis for believing that an invertible Latent Vector representation for images is even possible?
+The crux of the matter is that the system is able to capture the probability distribution of the pixels in the images.
+This is an extremely complex function, which we were unable to capture before the advent of Neural Networks, and even now its parameters are stored in the hundreds of millions of weights in the Neural Network, i.e. the Network itself is the representation for the Distribution Function.
+The Decoder then inverts this Distribution Function in order to sample from it, which results in the generation of new images.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat2.png)